 "It's a cover-to-cover must-read for everyone 16 to 60 who wants to live the American Dream," says Dallas Salisbury, CEO, of the Employee Benefit Research Institute, a respected, nonpartisan think tank.

-In addition to her work in journalism, Gail has had direct experience managing a multi-million dollar endowment fund for a non-profit.
-She has served on the University of Minnesota School of Journalism Advisory Board, organized a mentoring program for aspiring journalists, and currently is on the board of governors for the Society of American Business Editors and Writers, a national organization that promotes high journalistic standards.
+She has served on the University of Minnesota School of Journalism Advisory Board, organized a mentoring program for aspiring journalists, and was a long-time governor on the Society for Advancing Business Editing and Writing board of governors, a national organization that promotes high journalistic standards.